Knee Ankle Foot (KAFO) Orthosis Explained

-A well-designed and fitted KAFO orthotics device should augment weight-bearing stability in stance and assist forward progression.
+A well-designed and fitted KAFO orthosis should augment weight-bearing stability in stance and assist forward progression.

 A KAFO device is a long-leg orthosis that spans the knee, the ankle, and the foot in an effort to stabilize the joints and assist the muscles of the leg.
-While there are several common indications for lower limb orthosis; muscle weakness and paralysis of the leg are the ones most frequently indicated.
+While there are several common indications for using this lower limb device, muscle weakness and paralysis of the leg are the ones most frequently indicated.
 The most common causes of muscle weakness include:

 - Muscular Dystrophy

 A knee-ankle-foot orthosis (KAFO) consists of a plastic AFO or an AFO with metal uprights, a mechanical knee joint, and a plastic thigh cuff or 2 metal thigh bands.
 KAFO’s can be used in quadriceps paralysis or weakness to maintain knee stability and control flexible genu valgum or varum.

 KAFO’s are also used to limit the weight bearing of the thigh, leg, and foot with quadrilateral or ischial containment brim.
 A KAFO is more difficult to don and doff than an AFO, so it is not recommended for patients who have moderate-to-severe cognitive dysfunction.